MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-hybrid-cert-trust-devreg.md

 Manually updating Active Directory uses the command-line utility **adprep.exe** located at **\<drive>:\support\adprep** on the Windows Server 2016 DVD or ISO.
 Before running adprep.exe, you must identify the domain controller hosting the schema master role.

-Sign-in to the domain controller hosting the schema master operational role using Enterprise Admin equivalent credentials.
+Sign-in to the domain controller hosting the schema master operational role using enterprise administrator equivalent credentials.

 1. Open an elevated command prompt.
 2. Type ```cd /d x:\support\adprep``` where *x* is the drive letter of the DVD or mounted ISO.